DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions.md

 _"[OrderDate] > #8/16/1994# AND [Quantity] > 20"_

-You can use [Expression Operators, Functions and Constants](use-expressions\expression-syntax.md) in your expressions.
+You can use [operators, functions and constants](use-expressions\expression-syntax.md) in your expressions.

 ## Expression Editor